CharlyMech/IEDIB_CEIA_2024-25/Modelos de Inteligencia Artificial/Bloque 3/Actividades/3.1/README.md

 pip3 install requirements.txt
 ```

+_NOTICE_ that the `requirements.txt` file containes more packages than needed for this script, the reason why is because there are also libraries and packages required for the task's notebook.
+This is completely correct.

 -  Execute the script (`py` or `python` would be needed instead of the following one depending on your OS):

 ```bash